webtranslateit/web_translate_it_server/readme.md

 `wti-server` is a sinatra app you can use to run a friendly web interface to sync your translations.
 It allows a translation team to refresh the language files on a staging server without asking the developers to manually `wti pull`.

+## Installation

+    gem install web_translate_it_server

+## Usage

-To get started, go to the directory of the application you want to sync and do:
+Go to the directory of the application you want to run the server on and do:

     wti-server